What is imatinib?

 - Dose reductions are necessary for patients with moderate and severe renal impairment.

-- Use of imatinib in patients with a hypersensitivity to the active substance or to any of the excipients is contraindicated.
+- The use of imatinib in patients with a hypersensitivity to the active substance or any of the excipients is contraindicated.